Department of Labor Logo United States Department of Labor

 Zoologists and wildlife biologists study specimens collected in the field.

 Zoologists and wildlife biologists typically need a bachelor’s degree for entry-level positions and may need a master’s degree for higher level jobs.
-A Ph.D. is typically needed for leading independent research and for university research positions.
+They typically need a Ph.D. to lead research projects.

 Education